emtee40/googleplaydownloader/README.md

 # Current version

-Current version is 2.4 (21/11/2016).

 Check in the repository/packages for Debian .deb installers

 v2.4 is designed for Debian Strech (currently testing)

-v2.3 is for Debian 8 (currently stable) and includes python-protobuf, androguard and dummydroid as they are not available in Debian 8 repositories.
+For older distribution (Debian 8, Ubuntu 16.04 and below), use the v2.3 which includes python-protobuf, androguard and dummydroid.

 # License
 The software is based on :